yasdanpasha10/Sales_data_Analytics/README.md

 Here’s the list of tasks for this data analysis project:

 SQL Data Preprocessing:
 Import raw sales data into SQL Server.
 Clean data: handle null values, duplicates, and inconsistent formats.
 Create views or optimized tables for analysis.
-Python Data Analysis:

-Perform Exploratory Data Analysis (EDA) using pandas and numpy.
+Python Data Analysis: Perform Exploratory Data Analysis (EDA) using pandas and numpy.
 Generate summary statistics, correlation matrices, and data distributions.
 Visualize data trends using matplotlib and seaborn.
 Excel Calculations:

-Perform statistical analysis such as:
-Averages and medians.
+Perform statistical analysis such as Averages and medians.
 Growth rate calculations.
 Variance and standard deviation.
 Document results for comparison with Power BI visualizations.
-Power BI Visualization:

-Connect Power BI to the SQL database.
+Power BI Visualization: Connect Power BI to the SQL database.
-Design visualizations for:
-Sales by region, product, and time.
+Design visualizations for: Sales by region, product, and time.
 KPIs like total revenue, profit margin, and growth rates.
 Build an interactive dashboard.
-Automate Workflow:

-Use Python to automate repetitive data cleaning tasks.
+Automate Workflow: Use Python to automate repetitive data cleaning tasks.
 Schedule regular SQL queries and dashboard updates.
-Documentation:

-Write clear project documentation (README.md).
+Documentation: Write clear project documentation (README.md).
 Explain key insights and findings from the analysis.

 **✨ Future Improvements**